Razroo-Community/.github/profile/README.md

 ## How To Join As A Community Architect?

-For now can send an email to [Charlie Greenman](charlie@razroo.com) or reach out to Charlie Greenman on Twitter via https://twitter.com/razroo_chief.
+For now can send an email to charlie@razroo.com or reach out to Charlie Greenman on Twitter via https://twitter.com/razroo_chief.